 The amount of alcohol in hand sanitizer ranges from 40% to 95%.
 Most hand sanitizer products contain over 60% ethyl alcohol, a stronger alcohol concentration than most hard liquors.
 By comparison, wine and beer contain about 10-15% and 5-10% alcohol, respectively.
 Even a small amount of alcohol can cause alcohol poisoning in children.
 Alcohol poisoning can cause confusion, vomiting and drowsiness, and in severe cases, respiratory arrest and death.

-As of May 31, 2023, poison control centers have managed 7,069 exposure cases about hand sanitizer in children 12 years and younger.
+As of August 31, 2023, Poison Centers have managed 10,693 exposure cases about hand sanitizer in children 12 years and younger.

 FOR THE MEDIA:

-Please cite this data as “National Poison Data System, American Association of Poison Control Centers.”
-Any and all print, digital, social, or visual media using this data must include the: “You can reach your local poison control center by calling the Poison Help hotline: 1-800-222-1222.
+Please cite this data as “National Poison Data System, America's Poison Centers.”
+Any and all print, digital, social, or visual media using this data must include the: “You can reach your local poison center by calling the Poison Help hotline: 1-800-222-1222.
 To save the number in your mobile phone, text POISON to 301-597-7137.”
 Email firstname.lastname@example.org or call 703-894-1863 for more information, questions, or to submit request data.

 - Hand sanitizers should be kept out of reach of children at all times, and used only with adult supervision.